leonardothehuman/Kana-Solver/README.md

 ### Features:
 - Extract and install japanese encoded utau zip files without changing the system locale
 - Create your own rules to convert japanese characters to a romanized version
-- Convert UST file from - to CV <-> VCV (Not implemented yet)
+- Convert UST file from - to CV <-> VCV
-- Convert Japanese file from - to romaji (Not implemented yet)
+- Convert Japanese file from - to romaji

 ### Screenshots